-Attending to the mental, emotional and material needs of those struck by man-made or natural disasters, Sri Sri has designed a three-stage intervention program for disaster relief – Material Relief, Trauma Relief, and long-term Rehabilitation.
+Sri Sri Ravi Shankar has designed a three-stage intervention program for disaster relief to attend to the mental, emotional, and material needs of those devastated by man-made or natural disasters – Material Relief, Trauma Relief, and long-term Rehabilitation.

 In August 2006, heavy floods in Surat, Gujarat, claimed hundreds of lives and affected thousands more.
-1500 volunteers provided food and emergency aid, and aided more than 11,000 people through free medical camps.
-The volunteers worked closely with local government officials, the army, other NGOs and service organizations, to extend assistance to the affected, including people trapped in remote areas.
+Over 1,500 volunteers provided food and emergency aid, and aided more than 11,000 people through free medical camps.
+The volunteers worked closely with local government officials, the army, other NGOs and service organizations, to extend assistance to affected populations, including people trapped in remote areas.